The rules and eligibility requirements for the 2018 Online Journalism Awards are listed below. The rules have been updated since the 2017 awards.

 A note about freelancers and contractors: If an entry is the product of work with contractors or freelancers, include the entire staff of the contracting entity when determining the staff size of your organization.

-A note about partnerships: If an entry is the product of a partnership of two or more organizations, enter into the size category corresponding to the combined staffs of the partner organizations.
+A note about partnerships: If an entry is the product of a partnership of two or more organizations, enter into the size category corresponding to the combined staffs of the partner organizations, or enter into our new Excellence in Collaboration and Partnerships category.

 A note about subsidiaries: Many media outlets are part of larger organizations.
 To determine the proper size for your entry, consider the following: if your organization is wholly independent and receives no technological, editorial, or financial support from your parent organization, then you may be eligible to enter into a smaller size category.
 However, if your organization receives material technological, editorial or financial support from the larger entity, you may need to enter the larger organization category.